abertschi/postcard_creator_wrapper/README.md

 A python wrapper around the Rest API of the Swiss Postcard creator

 This project is still in early development.
-Feedback and support appreaciated.
+Feedback and support appreciated.

 ```python
     Debug.debug = True